 Food

-Diet plays a big role in removing tear stains and eye discharge.
+One of the best cat tear stains remedies for your pet is a balanced diet.
+Diet plays a big role in removing tear stains and cat eye discharge.
 Dry food which is free of preservatives, fillers or additives can improve their resistance to inflammatory reactions, and therefore act as one of the vital tear stain removers.
 Check your cat’s food for meat pulp and artificial colours, as this can stain the mouth area.

 Fleas